NekoNinaUwU/TransitousLEDDepartureBoard/README.md

 🔴 = Might work in some cases, needs a lot of work
 ❌ = Won't do

 Made with ❤️ in the fox cave.
 Thanks to all my friends giving me support.
+Thank you to Clara for helping me start this project, you will be greatly missed.